mostafa272/Everything-Tab/README.md

 The Everything Tab is a simple widget that shows wordpress widgets, posts and pages in pretty tabs.

 ## Installation
-Download everything-tab.zip file and upload it to wordpress uploads folder, then activate it.
+Download everything-tab.zip file and upload it to wordpress plugins folder, then activate it.
 If you download release file, you should extract it to find everything-tab.zip file.

 ## Wiki Homepage